Beyond Term Deposits

 Paul also took the couple through a Lifetime Cashflow Model.
 This allows you to enter real data on your situation, goals, and timelines and then visualise what this looks like into the future.

-The great thing about this modelling is you are are able to try different scenarios and experiment with what might happen if you saved more, spent more, and retired earlier etc.
+The great thing about this modelling is you are able to try different scenarios and experiment with what might happen if you saved more, spent more, and retired earlier etc.

 It also helps you understand what sort of returns you need to make on your money to reach the lifestyle goals you have in mind.
 In this case, Murray and Di were able to see how much they were missing out on because of the low interest they earned from their term deposits, and what that would likely mean for them later in life.